clemensvonschwerin/presto/docs/src/main/sphinx/connector/hive-s3.rst

 Property Name                                           Description
 ======================================================= =================================================================
 ``hive.s3.security-mapping.config-file``                The JSON configuration file containing security mappings.
+``hive.s3.security-mapping.config-uri``                 The URI to fetch the security mappings from (via REST).
+``hive.s3.security-mapping.json-pointer``               A JSON pointer (RFC 6901) to mappings inside the JSON from either
+                                                        the config file or the config URI.
+The root ("/") by default.

 ``hive.s3.security-mapping.iam-role-credential-name``   The name of the *extra credential* used to provide the IAM role.